OK, so there is a lot of parenting advice out there.

 5. The days are long, but the years are short

 But back to soaking in every moment.
-I think “The days are long, but the years are short” is the most real parenting quote I’ve ever read.
+I think “The days are long, but the years are short” is the most honest parenting quote I’ve ever read.
 And I use it as my own reminder to be present.
 I’ve made an effort to put my phone down more, even resisting the urge to photograph every activity or adorable face because I’ve realized it makes me happier to pause, look up, and engage with what’s happening around me.

 Sometimes, the days are still long, but I’m trying not to wish them away because I know sweet spots don’t last forever either.